This post may contain affiliate links. Please read my disclosure policy.

 Peach Raspberry Crisp

-When I think of summer I think of fresh fruit, delicious summer meals, and being outdoors with friends and family.
+When I think of summer, I think of fresh fruit, delicious summer meals, and being outdoors with friends and family.
+And there is no better addition to that combination than this Peach Raspberry Crisp.

-• Sweetener: again, raw honey or pure maple syrup are both great options.
+• Sweetener: Again, raw honey or pure maple syrup are both great options.

 How to Make Peach Raspberry Crisp